NL33/java_to_do_list/README.md

-Basic page for listing to-dos, and then updating them to reflect when they are complete.
+Basic page for listing lists of to-dos, and then uploading tasks to each to do.
+(Drafts has version of simply adding to-dos to a single list, and being able to update as "done").
+This file is preliminary--certain refactoring to address bugs yet to do (this was created to experiment with a few items)